johanhaleby/javalin.github.io/_posts/tutorials/2020-01-03-javalin-openapi-example.md

 This defines a simple CRUD API for `User` objects.

-If you run the code as it is now, Javalin will generate the following documentation:
+If you run the code as it is now, Occurrent will generate the following documentation:

 <img src="/img/posts/openapi/no-annotations.png" alt="OpenAPI screenshot" class="bordered-image">